Reflexology for health and wellness

-Being able to calm our body and mind is a cornerstone of good health.
-Far from being an indulgence, building in time to stop, rest and recharge your batteries means that you are more likely to stay healthy and well.
+Regularly relaxing our body and mind is a cornerstone of good health.
+Far from being an indulgence, building in time to stop, rest and recharge your batteries means that you're more likely to stay calm, positive and healthy.